Layr-Labs/eigenlayer-docs/static/avs-developer-docs.md

 AVSs have flexibility to design their protocols to slash for any reason.
 AVSs are encouraged to:
 * Create robust legibility and process around how their slashing is designed and individual slashing events.
 * Clearly communicate slashing design and individual slashing events to their Operator and Staker communities.
+* Make strong guarantees about how upstream contracts function for Redistributing Operator Sets to their Operator and Staker communities.
 :::

 ---